|West Bromwich Albion 1 v 1 Leeds United|

 The problem will be getting away afterwards, as there are long queues to get back to the M5, so you might be better off going the opposite way from the motorway junction and heading west towards West Bromwich town centre.
 There is street parking here and you still won't have too far to walk, while you will also be closer to the best of the pubs and the takeaways.

-And since we last came to West Brom the West Midlands metro has been extended to the ‘Grand Central’ stop next to the exit from the north side of New Street station.
+And one more option is the West Midlands metro, which has been extended to the ‘Grand Central’ stop next to the exit from the north side of New Street station.
 You can get a tram to the Hawthorns from there, which run far more frequently than the train services, though will take longer as though they have a lot more stops.

 There are only a few pubs close to the stadium, and most of these are home fans only, but there are one or two decent establishments a bit further afield.
 Towards West Bromwich town centre (going west from the motorway junction, as above) there is the 'Vine' (take the first left into Roebuck street once you’ve left the junction) which sells curry as well as beer.
 The pub is also close to the Kenrick Park Metro stop.

 There is also a ‘fan zone’ on the other side of the road from the stadium, on the corner of Halfords Lane and Birmingham Road, which normally admits away fans and sells booze and food.
 Albion usually sell alcohol inside the stadium, but it remains to be seen whether they will do so for our visit!